-According to an article in the LA Times, a relatively new breed of mosquitoes has taken over Southern California.
+According to the LA Times, a relatively new breed of mosquitoes has taken over Southern California.
 This invasive breed is called Aedes Aegyptai and there have been multiple reports of its migration to Orange County.
 Unlike other mosquitoes, they bite during the day and mostly on the lower leg and ankle region.
 While mosquitoes can be itchy and annoying for us, they may be a life-threatening problem for our pets.
 The bloodthirsty pests are known to and infect dogs and cats with microfilaria, or heartworm larvae.

 What is heartworm?

 Heartworm is a deadly disease that causes long-lasting damage to an animal’s internal organs.
 Once the worms have matured, usually within 3-4 months, they can grow up to 12 inches long and survive for many years.
 They can infect and cause major damage to vital organs such as the heart, lungs, liver, and kidney.
 Dogs are more commonly affected by heartworm disease than cats, but it’s still possible for cats to get heartworm, too.
+While heartworm doesn’t affect dogs in the same way, they can cause clots in the arteries, so make sure to keep your Orange County equestrians safe from feral creatures!

 Symptoms of heartworm include loss of breath, lethargy, and a persistent cough.
 At first, however, there may be no symptoms of heartworm at all.
 That’s why it’s important to get your pets seen by a veterinarian regularly.